geoffreymsmith/Salzgitter_ZooMS/README.md

 This repository contains data and code used for analyses in:

-> Ruebens et. al. (2021) Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analysis of morphologically unidentifiable bone.
+> Ruebens et. al. (2022) Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analysis of morphologically unidentifiable bone.
+Journal of Quaternary Science.

 ### Requirements
 To run the code, you will need to have an up-to-date version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/) installed on your computer and a few CRAN packages (see below).